YehudaShapira/xv6-explained/Explanations.md

 Remember Mr. Boot?
 He loads xv6 to `[0x0010 0000]`.
 By the time xv6 loads (and starts running `main`), we have the following setup:

-1. `ESP` register is pointing to a stack with 4KB, for xv6's use.
+1. `%esp` register is pointing to a stack with 4KB, for xv6's use.
 (That's not a lot.)
 2. Segmentation Unit is ready, with a (temporaray) GDT that does no damage (first row inaccessible, and another two with 0 `Base` and max `Limit`.
 3. Paging Unit is ready, with a temporary page table.
 The paging table works thusly: